gangqinxiao13/CodeT5-code-generation/README.md

 ## Pre-training data

 The CodeT5 model was pretrained on CodeSearchNet [Husain et al., 2019](https://arxiv.org/abs/1909.09436).
 Additionally, the authors collected two datasets of C/CSharp from [BigQuery1](https://console.cloud.google.com/marketplace/details/github/github-repos) to ensure that all downstream tasks have overlapped programming languages with the pre-training data.
-In total, around 8.35 million instances are used for pretraining.
+In total, around 8.35 million instances are used for pretraining ([Wang et al, 2021](https://arxiv.org/abs/2109.00859)).

 ## Fine-tuning data